Maman20/One-level-game/README.md

            CONTAINS THE FOLLOWING BASIC SUBCLASSES

-    1. Start (if pressed enter goes to main menu class)
+    1. Start: (if pressed enter goes to main menu class)

-    2. No action class (uses runtime class and simulation method to determine how much   time spent and plays animation/video)
+    2. No action object: (uses runtime class and simulation method to determine how much   time spent and plays animation/video)